 What's the food situation?

 We've got you covered . . . mostly.
 The base conference fee includes the Friday Banquet Dinner, lunch on Saturday, and dessert during the closing.
 We'll also provide coffee, tea, and other snacks in between meals.
 A limited amount of breakfast items will be available Saturday morning.
 For only $45, you can score a seat and a lunch at the Agent-Editor Panel Luncheon on Friday.
 Breakfast is available at the Marriott, including grab-n-go options.
 We make sure that we offer a variety of options (omnivoire, vegetarian, vegan, gluten-free) for the lunches and dinners.
 If you have a very specialized diet or severe food allergy, it is best to contact Amy Rivers in April 2020 when the menus are finalized; she can let you know what will be served.
-Please note: we cannot reimburse you for food if you choose to forgo the Friday dinner, Saturday lunch, and dessert during the closing.
+Please note: we cannot reimburse you for food if you choose to forgo the included meals.

 What genres does the conference support?